microtrain/bootcamp/01-DevEnvironment/07-Git.md

 * dev - main working branch
     * You SHOULD NOT work on or apply changes directly to dev
     * You SHOULD create a feature/bug (working) and commit changes to that branch
-    * The working branch SHOULD always be a decendent of dev
+    * The working branch SHOULD always be a decedent of dev

 Replace *GITHUB-USER_NAME* with your GitHub user name.
 ```sh